Executing the COVID-19 recovery has been saved

-Governments are on the frontlines of the COVID-19 crisis.
+State and local governments are on the frontlines of the COVID-19 crisis.
 In the coming months, they will be focused on balancing health and economic impacts; promoting economic health for individuals, businesses, and other sectors; and reopening the economy with an eye towards a better future.

 - Developing a robust communication strategy to increase transparency and build trust

 - Executing through a network of national and local government agencies, the private sector, academia, and not-for-profit-organisations

 - Using data and technology tools to accelerate the recovery

 This guide dives into key balancing actions that can limit disease spread and help economic activity, as well as practical ways and tools that can help governments achieve resilience.